dagle/galore/README.md

 Galore requires the git branch of neovim or 0.7 to work.

 Galore uses luajit and the C-bindings to do its magic, depending on notmuch and gmime.
-To view html emails, you need a htmlviewer, by default it uses html2text.
+To view html emails, you need a htmlviewer, by default it uses w3m.

+To be able to run qeuries async it uses another program called [nm-livesearch](https://github.com/dagle/nm-livesearch), it's used to both populate browser windows and telescope.
+You *need* to install it before using galore

+Some html emails are just to impossible to render in galore (or any text email client), for these you need full blown webbrowser.
+For this you can use a tool like [browser-pipe](https://github.com/dagle/browser-pipe) and then pipe the html into it.
+(look in config for an example)

 You need to install neovim and notmuch.